 The Keg Spirit Foundation

 The Keg Spirit Foundation has been an incredible supporter over the years providing over $1,400,000 to Big Brothers Big Sisters.
-They have worked with us closely as a true partner, often taking risks as we develop new ways of doing business, of expanding our reach and re-connecting, and ultimately serving more young people.
+They have worked with us closely as a true partner, often taking risks as we develop new ways of doing business, of expanding our reach, and ultimately serving more young people.

-In 2013, The Keg Spirit Foundation made an unprecedented investment in the future operations of our entire organization.
-With a pledge of $210,000 over three years, the Keg Spirit Foundation provided seed funding for the development of a unified system aimed at bringing all current case work, alumni relations, and donor relations onto one national platform.
-In 2015, they renewed the pledge by committing to an additional three years of funding to further develop the system and help onboard agencies.
-We are thrilled with the progress we have already achieved and the response we have been hearing from local agencies as they implement our new database system to improve our efficiency and our ability to serve youth.
+The Keg Spirit Foundation made an unprecedented investment in the future operations of our entire organization, providing seed funding for the development of a unified system aimed at bringing all current case work, alumni relations, and donor relations onto one national platform.
+We are thrilled with the progress we have already achieved and the response we have been hearing from local agencies as they implement our new database system to improve our efficiency and enhance our ability to serve youth.

 BUILDER’S CIRCLE | $10,000 – $24,999